aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/create-empty-3d-document/_index.md

 | **Missing Aspose.3D JAR** | Library not added to classpath | Add the Aspose.3D JAR (or Maven/Gradle dependency) to your project. |
 | **Unsupported file format** | Using a format not available in the current version | Check the `FileFormat` enum for supported options or upgrade the library. |

-## Frequently Asked Questions
+## Frequently asked questions

 **Q1: Is Aspose.3D compatible with all Java development environments?**
 A1: Yes.
 Aspose.3D runs on any standard Java runtime, including JDK 17+, and works on Windows, macOS, and Linux without additional native libraries.

 **Q2: Where can I find detailed documentation for Aspose.3D in Java?**
-A2: The official API reference is available [here](https://reference.aspose.com/3d/java/), offering code samples, class hierarchies, and usage guides.
+A2: The official API reference is available at the [Aspose.3D Java API reference](https://reference.aspose.com/3d/java/), offering code samples, class hierarchies, and usage guides.

 **Q3: Can I try Aspose.3D before purchasing?**
-A3: A free trial download is provided [here](https://releases.aspose.com/), letting you evaluate all features, including FBX creation.
+A3: A free trial download is provided at the [Aspose.3D free trial download](https://releases.aspose.com/), letting you evaluate all features, including FBX creation.

 **Q4: How do I obtain a temporary license for Aspose.3D?**
-A4: Temporary licenses can be requested [here](https://purchase.aspose.com/temporary-license/), enabling full functionality during development.
+A4: Temporary licenses can be requested via the [Aspose.3D temporary license request](https://purchase.aspose.com/temporary-license/), enabling full functionality during development.

 **Q5: Where can I seek support or discuss Aspose.3D related queries?**
-A5: The community forum is active at [here](https://forum.aspose.com/c/3d/18), where you can ask questions and share solutions.
+A5: The community forum is active at the [Aspose.3D community forum](https://forum.aspose.com/c/3d/18), where you can ask questions and share solutions.

 ## Conclusion